What is Deployment?

 While any developer should be able to push changes to staging environments, it can be a good idea to restrict who can deploy to live.

-For smaller teams this might not make much sense as it can create a bottleneck for getting new changes out.
-But if you're a bigger team with varied level of experience between the team members it can be a great idea to only let senior developers deploy to the live environment.
+For smaller teams, this might not make much sense as it can create a bottleneck for getting new changes out.
+But if you're a bigger team with a varied level of experience between the team members it can be a great idea to only let senior developers deploy to the live environment.

 This effectively ensures a higher level of control over the release flow and also means that at least one set of senior eyes have seen what is going into the live environment.
 If you're having a very iterative approach with rapid releases this might slow you down.
 Even so, since the changes being pushed are usually smaller with this approach, it probably won't slow you down that much.
 And if it means catching a few more mistakes, then the time saved by not having to fix bugs will make up for the time spent.